pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 ```

 The directory can be monitored for new files using the command `watch "ls -lrt | tail -10"`

+With CloudForms 4.7 / ManageIQ _Hammer_ the job status is recorded to the database and so is not available for viewing in this way.

 #### Log Output to _evm.log_